jdoose/play-with-docker.github.io/_posts/2017-01-26-docker-containers.markdown

 Note: you can notice here that we do not have any error message as this was the case when we ran our first alpine container.
 The reason for this is because ubuntu does have a default command **bash** that is specified.
 The **bash** command with the **-ti** option enables us to get into an interactive shell within this container.

-**figlet** is a package that get a text as input and that output the same text in a funny format.
-By default this package is not installed in the ubuntu image, let's check that.
+**figlet** is a package that takes a text as input and displays the same text in an Ascii-art format.
+By default this package is not installed in the ubuntu image, but let's check that.

 ```.term1
 figlet